 Condition requirement Means of monitoring during period under review Compliance achieved?
 3. Notification prior to and after maintenance No monitoring during review period, as design of structure satisfactory N/A 4.
 Timing of works No maintenance during period under review N/A 5.
 Adopt best practicable option to prevent or minimise adverse effects No maintenance during period under review N/A 6.
 Riverbed disturbance and reinstatement No maintenance during period under review N/A 7.
 Removal of structure when no longer required N/A 8.
-Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent compliance and environment performance in respect of this consent High Ov erall assessment of administrative per formance in respect of this consent High
+Optional review provision re environmental effects No further review opportunities prior to consent expiry N/A erall assessment of consent compliand ce and environment performance in respect of High erall assessment of administrative per formance in respect of this consent High